tuxcnc/SpindleETH/README.md

 No axes control.

 # Hardware
-This repository is for STM32F103C8 or STM32F103CB
+This repository is for STM32F103C8 or STM32F103CB and W5500 boards.
+The connection wires between STM32 and W5500 must be as short as possible.

 # Tests
 Tested on real machine with 2500 p/r encoder and ~1500 rpm.